FuchsEDV/Thrixty/README.md

 * 2.: Example
 * 3.: Usage
 * 4.: Installation Tutorial
+* 5.: Customization
-* 5.: Documentation
+* 6.: Documentation
-* 6.: Change Log
+* 7.: Change Log
-* 7.: Planned Features and Changes
+* 8.: Planned Features and Changes
-* 8.: License
+* 9.: License

 ### 1.)
 Thrixty Player
 The Thrixty Player is a tool to show off your 360° Photography.